noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/setting-up-google-analytics/README.md

 ## Overview

-We will go through the following steps:
+We will go through the following topics:

+-   Beginners guide to Google Analytics
 -   Set up Google Analytics
 -   Set up the Noodl Module
 -   Allow tracking
 -   Next steps

+## Beginners guide to Google Analytics

+If you're already familiar with _impressions_ and _page views_ and just want to set up your tracking, feel free to jump along to [the next section](modules/google-analytics/guides/setting-up-google-analytics/?id=set-up-google-analytics).
+If tracking in Google Analytics is new to you, keep reading for a quick crash course.

+The most common things to track with Google Analytics are _visitor count_ (often referred to as _Impressions_) and _page views_.
+These are coincidentally two of the metrics that Google Analytics track by default without you having to take any other action than just starting the tracking script in your app.

+Impressions lets you know how many people visit your app.
+They also include a lot of helpful data on the visiting demographics and what technologies they use to access your app.
+What is the average length of the users visit?
+What part of the world are they from?
+What languages do they speak?
+Are they primarily desktop or mobile users?
+All of this, and much more can be answered with the help of impressions.

+While impressions are good for tracking general behavior, page views can be used to see details on specific interaction.
+What are the most visited pages?
+On what page do your users spend the most time?
+Are they reaching that last step of the form, or do they drop off earlier?
+Where do they drop off?

+It is well worth learning more about [finding your way around Google Analytics](https://support.google.com/analytics/answer/9367631), and especially the contents and capabilities of [GA4 Reports](https://support.google.com/analytics/answer/9212670), as they are the backbone of Google Analytics and an instrumental tool in shaping the success of your app.

 ## Set up Google Analytics

 To be able to use Google Analytics you need to have:

-1. an Analytics account a _Google Analytics 4 (GA4)_ **Property**
+1. an Analytics account a with _Google Analytics 4 (GA4)_ **Property**
 2. with a _Web_ **Data Stream**
 3. pointing to the deployed app URL (or a placeholder one, like `example.com`).

-If this list is crystal clear, you already know how to do this and can skip along to the [next section](modules/google-analytics/guides/setting-up-google-analytics/?id=set-up-th-noodl-module) of this guide.
+If this list is crystal clear, you already know how to do this and can skip along to the [next section](modules/google-analytics/guides/setting-up-google-analytics/?id=setting-up-the-noodl-module) of this guide.
 Otherwise - Google has some handy documentation:

-### Beginners guide to Google Analytics
+### Setting up your Google account

 If you don't already have a Google Analytics account you need to [create one](https://support.google.com/analytics/answer/9304153#account&zippy=%2Cweb).